 Step 4 – Qualifying and admission

 - Students are qualified when all of the program’s admission criteria have been satisfied.

-- Applicants are then admitted on a “first-qualified, first-accepted” basis for available positions.
-A student’s application date to the program either by indication on HFCC application or the separate program application then may be used to determine placement on the qualified list if necessary – the earlier the better.
+- Applicants are then admitted on a “first-qualified, first-accepted” basis for available positions each fall term.
+A student’s application date to the program either by indication on HFC application or the separate Change in Program Code form then may be used to determine placement on the qualified list if necessary – the earlier the better.

 Transfer of Pharmacy Technician courses from other institutions will be accepted only from programs accredited by the American Society of Health-System Pharmacists and will be evaluated on an individual basis.

 The Pharmacy Technician Program may be completed in one year (full-time) or two years (part-time).
 In either case, careful course sequencing is required and each student must satisfy the program’s admission criteria.